wakaber/android_device_samsung_vivaltods5m-old/README.md

 Wifi tethering

 Partially works:
-Calls (Incoming number not showing up, calling someone kills audio)
+Incoming calls (Incoming number not showing up)

 Does not work:
+Calling someone hangs the phone app
 Wifi

 Not tested: